COVID-19: Considerations for Face Coverings and Face Shields

 The University of Guelph recognizes that some employees may not be able to wear a face covering for medical reasons.
 The employees who have a medical condition that impacts their ability to wear a face covering need to contact Occupational Health and Wellness (OHW) at firstname.lastname@example.org and notify their supervisor.
 Please note that employees are not required to disclose their specific medical condition to their supervisor.

 If OHW determines that the employee is unable to wear a non-medical mask or any other face covering options, an alternative to a face covering will be considered including, but not be limited to, the use of a face shield and/or an appropriate workplace accommodation.
-It should be noted that face shields are currently recognized by Public Health sources (including WDG Public Health and Ottawa Public Health) as “not an equal substitute for face coverings” but “better than nothing” alternative for those who cannot wear the face covering safely.
+It should be noted that face shields are currently recognized by Public Health sources (including WDG Public Health and Public Health Ontario) as “not an equal substitute for face coverings” but “better than nothing” alternative in certain circumstances (e.g., for those who cannot wear the face covering safely).

 According to the Public Health sources, the limitations of the face shields, compared to face coverings, are as follows: